 Month 2

-• Learn to identify specific relational dynamics (like being the family therapist) and cultural or familial norms (like filial piety and enmeshment) and how they impact you
+• Learn to name relational dynamics — like being the family therapist or the good immigrant kid — and cultural norms like filial piety and enmeshment, and explore how they impact you today.

 Month 1